aneeka657/MMOE_MSA/data/RWC_DEMUCS/Readme.md

-Demucs will seprate audio into vocals, drums, bass, and others.
+Demucs will separate audio into vocals, drums, bass, and others.